e40/bink/bash_sshagent.md

 For the purposes of this document, it is assumed that `$HOME/bink` is a clone of the git repository.

+Note that `$HOME/tmp/` is assumed to exist and is used to store the details of an agent when it is started, so `cron` jobs on that machine will be able to use the agent.
+The file is `chmod`ed to `600`, so it is not readable by non-root users.

 ### .bashrc